07/17/2024

 Surgery is the most common treatment for colorectal cancer.
 A colorectal surgeon will remove the cancerous tumor during the cancer surgery.

-Individuals with colon or rectal cancer will first undergo staging to determine the extent of the disease.
-They will have imaging, such as CT scans, MRIs, ultrasounds or PET scans to see if the cancer has spread.
+If you have colon or rectal cancer, you will first undergo staging to determine the extent of the disease.
+This will involve imaging, such as CT scans, MRIs, ultrasounds or PET scans to see if the cancer has spread.

-“We usually perform a colectomy to treat colon cancer,” Dr. McClane says.
+“We usually perform a colectomy to treat colon cancer,” Dr. McClane said.
 “During the operation, we remove the segment of the colon with the cancer as well as its adjacent lymph nodes.
-Then, if possible, we reconnect the colon to restore normal bowl function.”
+Then, if possible, we reconnect the colon to restore normal bowel function.”

 Surgeons use a variety of techniques to perform a colectomy.
 The technique used depends on the location and size of the tumor and other individual factors.

 “During an open colectomy, we make a single incision along the abdomen.
-With minimally invasive surgery, we perform the operation through small incisions and use a scope with a video camera at the end of it to see inside the body,” Dr. McClane explains.
-“We always aim to perform the least invasive surgery possible in order for patients to have less pain and recover faster.”
+With minimally invasive surgery, we perform the operation through small incisions and use a scope with a video camera at the end of it to see inside the body,” Dr. McClane said.
+“We always aim to perform the least invasive surgery possible for patients to have less pain and recover faster.”

 Laparoscopic and robotic-assisted colorectal surgery (RACS) are two types of minimally invasive procedures.
 During a laparoscopic procedure, the surgeon places a long, thin tube with a camera on the end called a laparoscope inside the abdomen.
-RACS is similar to a laparoscopic surgery except more advanced because the surgeon uses a robot to control the surgical instruments.
+RACS is like laparoscopic surgery except it is more advanced because the surgeon uses a robot to control the surgical instruments.

 During the colectomy, the surgeon may need to perform a colostomy if it is not possible to reconnect the colon or if they need to remove the entire colon.
 During the procedure, the surgeon connects a colostomy bag to the outside of the abdomen through a stoma.
 The colon is part of the large intestine at the end of the digestive tract.
 A colostomy is a way for the body to remove waste from the digestive tract as the colon heals from surgery or if the entire colon is removed.
 The colostomy may be temporary or permanent depending on the individual.

-Patients usually stay in the hospital for a short while after colorectal surgery.
-How long they are in the hospital depends on the extent of the surgery.
+Most people usually stay in the hospital for a few days after colorectal surgery.
+How long you are in the hospital depends on the extent of the surgery.

 At Nuvance Health, registered dietitians and oncology nutrition specialists are an important part of the care team.